cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

   * `x/otherworld/types/world_params_student_test.go`
   * `x/otherworld/keeper/world_params_student_test.go`

-All 3 files cannot compile before you have done as per below.
+All 3 files cannot compile until you have completed the following tasks.

 ## What you need to do

-You need to run an Ignite command to create a new Protobuf type and its associated keeper functions that follows this description:
+You need to run an Ignite command to create a new Protobuf type and its associated keeper functions.
+It must satisfy the following conditions:

 1. The name is `WorldParams`.
 2. It has 3 params exactly, no more, no less:
    1. A `string` for the world's `name`.
    2. A `uint` for the world's `gravity`.
    3. A `uint` for the world's `landSupply`.
 3. It is unique in the blockchain store.
-At what key it is stored does not matter, but you should keep the naming conventions of keeper functions chosen by Ignite.
+It does not matter what key it is stored at, but you should keep the naming conventions of keeper functions chosen by Ignite.
 4. It should not have any associated messages.

 ## Definition of success

-Make these tests pass:
+The following tests must pass:

 * `x/otherworld/types/world_params_student_test.go`: It needs to pass with: